 Even at low speeds, an automobile accident has an almost ten percent chance of causing a spinal injury, according to a study in the Asian Journal of Neurosurgery.
-As a Sacramento personal injury attorney, Travis G. Black & Associates have seen many cases of spinal injuries from accidents.
+As a spinal cord injury attorney, Black & DePaoli has seen many cases of spinal injuries from accidents.
 Some of the more common accidents to cause spinal injuries include rear-end collisions and crashes resulting in rollovers.

 A rollover crash most commonly causes spinal injuries.
 This is likely due to the two-part nature of the crash.
 The initial impact has the most force.
 Additional stress is placed on the body, typically from a different axis, as the vehicle rolls.